GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

   skaffold render --digest-source=remote

 Options:
-      --add-skaffold-labels=true: Add Skaffold-specific labels to rendered manifest.
-If false, custom labels are still applied.
-Helpful for GitOps model where Skaffold is not the deployer.
   -a, --build-artifacts=: File containing build result from a previous 'skaffold build --file-output'
       --cache-artifacts=true: Set to false to disable default caching of artifacts -d, --default-repo='': Default repository value (overrides global config)